shinamicorp/shinami-examples/aptos/typescript/wallet_adapter_react/README.md

 1. Run `npm install` to install the dependencies
 2. Run `cp .env .env.local` to create a local file for your environmental variables (so it won't be committed to github)
 3. In your .env.local file, uncomment and set the value for ALL_SERVICES_TESTNET_ACCESS_KEY: your Shinami API access key with rights to Gas Station, Wallet Services, and Node Services (which you create in your Shinami dashboard: https://app.shinami.com/access-keys)
-4. In your .env.local file, uncomment and set the value for VITE_SHINAMI_PUBLIC_APTOS_NODE_API_KEY: your Shinami API access key with rights to Node Services.
+4. In your .env.local file, uncomment and set the value for VITE_SHINAMI_PUBLIC_APTOS_TESTNET_NODE_API_KEY: your Shinami API access key with rights to Node Services for Testnet.
 This is a public key, which you can protect with a deomain allowlist in a production app.
 5. In your .env.local file, uncomment and set the values for USER123_WALLET_ID and USER123_WALLET_SECRET (used for creating a Shinami Invisible Wallet).
 These values must be set.
 Just for the purposes of this test you could set them to something like 'wallet1' and 'secret1'.
 6. Run `npm run dev` to run the server.
 7. Visit [localhost](http://localhost:3000/) in your browser to use the app.